-Approximately 28% of the Agency's sales to municipalities were provided to two communities for the periods ended December 31, 2019 and 2018.
-Accounts receivable balances for the two communities account for 30% and 29% of the total municipality accounts receivable balances as of December 31, 2019 and 2018, respectively.
-IMPA has long-term energy purchase contracts with two suppliers that account for approximately 32% of IMPA's total energy for the years ended December 31, 2019 and 2018.
+Approximately 29% and 28% of the Agency's sales to municipalities were provided to two communities for the periods ended December 31, 2020 and 2019.
+Accounts receivable balances for the two communities account for 30% of the total municipality accounts receivable balances as of December 31, 2020 and 2019.
+IMPA has long-term energy purchase contracts with two suppliers that account for approximately 33% and 32% of IMPA's total energy for the years ended December 31, 2020 and 2019, respectively.